Robertus Remkes

 General Remkes received his commission upon graduation from the United States Air Force Academy in 1977 and completed pilot training at Reese AFB, Texas, in December 1978.
-He has served as a squadron, group and wing commander.
-He has flown the T-37, T-38, T-1, C-130, F-4, F-16 and the F-15.
-General Remkes is a graduate of the U.S. Air Force Fighter Weapons School.
-He is a command pilot with more than 2,700 hours of flight time.
-Remkes holdes a master's degree in aviation management from Embry-Riddle Aeronautical University.
+During his career, Remkes commanded several Air Force units, including the 3rd Wing and the 39th Wing.
+Remkes graduated from the U.S. Air Force Fighter Weapons School and is a command pilot with over 2,700 flight hours.
+He has flown the T-37, T-38, C-130, F-4, F-16, and F-15.
+Remkes holds a master's degree in aviation management from Embry-Riddle Aeronautical University.